5 Tips for Packing for a 13 Week Travel Contract

 Save time and energy by only packing the basics – your scrubs, clothes for your days off, electronics, prescriptions, and important documents.
 Remember, you’ll probably pick up souvenirs throughout your travels too, be sure to make room!

-Some tips for packing for a 13 week travel contract many travelers recommend is to evaluate the items you haven’t used on your first contract, and ship the rest back to your permanent home.
+Some tips for nurse packing for a 13 week travel contract many travelers provide personalized recommendations to evaluate the items you haven’t used on your first contract, and ship the rest back to your permanent home.
 This makes your traveling lighter and less stressful.

 Buy/Rent Supplies at Your Location